 To the casual viewer, both joints have the same appearance, so why do pros prefer coped joinery?
 And should DIYers attempt to copy the pros?

 Many home improvement and woodworking experts recommend coping as the preferred method for making inside corners for moldings.
 According to Gary Katz at This Is Carpentry:

 Wood swells and shrinks throughout the year, depending upon seasonal humidity.
 Coped joints don’t open nearly as much as miters.
 Cope joints are also faster to install than miters—the pieces of molding don’t have to be cut exactly the right length; in fact, coped material can be cut a little bit long.

-If you have an electric miter saw, nothing can be easier than locking it to the 45-degree angle, pressing the baseboard against the fence, and sawing down to reveal a nice open angle.
+- Where skill is an issue.
+If you have a power miter saw, nothing can be easier than locking it to the 45-degree angle, pressing the baseboard against the fence, and sawing down to reveal a nice open angle.
 By contrast, copes are tricky and take practice.

 - Where speed is important.
 Most homeowners making mitered joints will be finished with an entire room at the same time it takes to learn the skill of coping.
 Mitered joints are the quickest method for installing baseboards and other moldings requiring inside corners.

 Most DIY homeowners and production carpenters will find it possible to make accurate and acceptable inside corner joints with baseboards using mitering.
 Especially with baseboards, where the lower wall corners are generally somewhat shadowed, it is rare for gaps caused by shrinkage to be noticeable.
 Modern power miter saws make it easy to cut precise miters quickly.

 Coped joints may still be the method of choice for elaborate moldings where you seek the look of historically accurate joinery.
 It may also be the best choice for higher wall moldings, such as crown moldings, which are much more visible than baseboards.